f4goh/modem-LoRa/README.md

 # Modem-LoRa

-The role of the card is to provide a very simple and versatile platform for developing experiments around Lora transmission.
+The role of the card is to provide a very simple and versatile platform for developing experiments around [LoRa](https://en.wikipedia.org/wiki/LoRa) transmission.

 ## features